-Brillon asked Franklin when he last bathed and, while momentarily massaging his gout-afflicted foot, was visibly repulsed by his malodorous state.
+Brillon asked Franklin when he last bathed and was visibly repulsed by his malodorous state while momentarily massaging his gout-afflicted foot.
 Franklin incessantly complained about his skin condition as he scratched himself and, at one point, convinced Brillon to momentarily sponge his dermatitis-afflicted back while he was bathing.
-Some sitting nearby cringed both at Franklin’s loud responses to Brillon’s sponge strokes and to the occasional inferences to Franklin’s revolting odor, gout, and skin condition.
+Some sitting nearby cringed at Franklin’s loud responses to Brillon’s sponge strokes and the occasional inferences to Franklin’s revolting odor, gout, and skin condition.

 From the onset, 18th-century style music, sounds of singing birds, splendid costuming, and sensitive lighting supported this imaginative romp.
 We peered into a time and space when an august Franklin effectively navigated political intrigue despite any distractions from his attempts to advance his platonic relationship with the beautiful Mme Brillon.

 Comedic characterizations in the story encompassed the elderly Franklin’s pursuit of the young Brillon, but there’s also a dash of intrigue with a letter and invitation to Franklin from the French queen.
-Franklin and Brillon also bantered in some exploration of Franz Mesmer’s theories about hypnotism and “animal magnetism” as American-French negotiations hovered nearby.
+Franklin and Brillon also explored Franz Mesmer’s theories about hypnotism and “animal magnetism” as American-French negotiations hovered nearby.
 Perhaps animal magnetism provided the justification Franklin sought in his lascivious quest to defile Brillon’s rectitude.

 Ultimately, diplomatic efforts were successful, and Mme Brillon expressed her undying love to Franklin as they parted, noting that their intimacy could be consummated once they had rejoined in paradise.
-He seemed disappointed, despite our earlier discovery that he had addressed his libidinous desires elsewhere.
+Despite our earlier discovery, he seemed disappointed that he had addressed his libidinous desires elsewhere.

 Runtime 1 hour and 45 minutes with intermission.